-Ph+ CML is caused by a genetic abnormality that produces an abnormal chromosome in bone marrow stem cells—the Philadelphia chromosome (abbreviated “Ph chromosome” or simply “Ph”).
-The Ph chromosome carries a gene called BCR-ABL, which produces a protein called Bcr-Abl.
+Most patients with CML – approximately 95% – have a genetic abnormality that produces an abnormal chromosome in bone marrow stem cells, known as the Philadelphia chromosome (abbreviated “Ph chromosome” or simply “Ph”).
+The Ph chromosome carries a gene called BCR-ABL, which produces a protein called BCR-ABL.

 As with any condition, it is important to take your medication as prescribed and directed by your doctor.
 It is also important to get the most accurate test possible at each step of your journey, as this will enable you and your doctor to see if your treatment is working.